+To receive the training and become an Ombudsman Volunteer, please contact Program Coordinator Reva Mack at (607)-722-1251.
 You can print out our LTCOP Volunteer Application by clicking on the link below.
 You may either drop off or mail the completed form us at 200 Plaza Drive, Vestal, NY 13850.

 There is no doubt about it… health insurance can be a complicated topic for those with little exposure.
 Health Insurance Information, Counseling and Assistance Program (HIICAP) Volunteers provide one-on-one assistance to Medicare beneficiaries to help them select supplemental insurance, prescription drug coverage, and to alert them to special programs that they might qualify for.
 If you are a Medicare beneficiary yourself, or soon to be one, there is no better way to stay on top of the ever-changing Medicare program than to become a HIICAP Counselor.
 A free training program is held yearly and regular updates are provided through monthly in-services.